Thursday, December 29, 2022

 • If all the expanders are working as expected one by one but when you connect all at a time the system doesn’t work, you may have either a lack of power supply (you will need to add another power supply or change it with a more powerful one) or the wires are excessively long.
 In this last case you can apply power directly from the power supply to any of your farthest boards.

-SWITCHES ACTIVATING THEMSELVES
+RANDOM DISCONNECTIONS AND/OR SWITCHES ACTIVATING THEMSELVES

 This issue is related with a loss of power in some point of the system.